ipfs/js-ipfs/docs/CONFIG.md

 The [Access-Control-Allow-Credentials](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Allow-Credentials) header allows client-side JavaScript running in the browser to send and receive credentials with requests - cookies, auth headers or TLS certificates.

-For most applications this will not be necessary but if you require this to be set, see the examnple below for how to configure it.
+For most applications this will not be necessary but if you require this to be set, see the example below for how to configure it.

 ##### Example